Tuesday, May 30, 2017

 A decent gobi 65 can be gotten here, tasty with the mint chutney on the side.
 If you're wondering still, these are cauliflower florets battered in a spiced gram flour and deep fried.

-Their masala mutton was nutty and spicy.
-Actually, it was more spicy than I had thought.
+Their mutton masala was nutty and spicy.
+Actually, it was more spicy than I had imagined.

 To accompany the naan and rice, a rich and creamy paneer makhani - or butter paneer.
 Cubed cottage cheese in a spiced creamy tomato gravy.
 This rendition from Banana Leaf was pretty good.